Crowborough: Sports teams and associations

-Crowborough Tennis and Squash Club has nine outdoor all-weather tennis courts and four squash courts, as well as offering racketball and other sporting activities.
-The club competes in Sussex County leagues in both tennis and squash.
-The club is open to the public for Pay and Play tennis, squash and racketball.
+Crowborough Tennis and Squash Club has seven floodlit tennis courts, four squash courts, two padel courts, two outdoor Pickleballs Courts as well as a dedicated Mini-Tennis court.
+The club also offers racketball and table-tennis.
+The club competes in the Sussex County leagues in both tennis and squash as well as within the Weald and Horam leagues for tennis.
+The club is open to the public for Pay and Play tennis, padel, pickleball, squash, table tennis and racketball.
 There are also a host of social events from quizzes to live music.